 This one has a modified roof that is covered in felt for a more textured appearance.
 The braces on the exterior are just thin craft sticks that were glued on.

 This one is my favorite!
 It has a shingled roof made from wide craft sticks, painted metallic copper for fun.
 I cut out two thin pieces of wood 5.5″ long by 3″ wide to make the porch top and bottom.
 The railing is made from thinner craft sticks, as is the little ladderback chair.
 The windows, door, table, and flower pot all came from the little miniature kit with accessories we bought.

 Get the Free Birdhouse Plans

-If you make a birdhouse using our plans, please share a photo of your bird house!
-You can send it to [email protected] or tag me on social media with #jennifermaker.
+If you make a birdhouse using our plans, please share a photo in our Facebook group or tag me on social media with #jennifermaker.

 P.S.
 Like birdhouses but aren’t quite ready to work with wood yet?
 Check out my paper birdhouse luminary!